Who We Are

 - Government Affairs and Corporate Communications

 - Opportunity Identification And Vetting

 - Introductions To Key Interlocutors To Make Deals Real

 - Development Of Sustainability Initiatives

-TWG’s infrastructure development initiative mobilizes global financing, operators and developers to expand Africa’s infrastructure, from airports, maritime facilities and rail lines, to power, and ICT networks.
+TWG’s infrastructure development initiative mobilizes and assists as a strategic partner, operators and developers to expand Africa’s infrastructure, from airports, maritime facilities and rail lines, to power, and ICT networks.
 TWG executes this initiative through a consortium of global developers.
 We currently have USD $3 billion in projects under development.
 We continue to broaden our base of partners to address the region’s need for $100 billion in annual infrastructure investments.

 What We Deliver

-- TWG successfully helped to ensure contract award and to secure required funds.
+- TWG successfully helped to ensure contract award and to verify availability of required funds.